 In this section

-Foundation PEDS consists of four modules:
+PEDS Foundation (Course 1) consists of four modules:

 The course provides an overview of developmental screening, informs practitioners of the science that underpins PEDS and provides step by step instructions on the practical application of the tool.
 Key to the successful application of PEDS is parent engagement.
 Throughout the course practitioners are encouraged to

 reflect on their practice and review how they support children and families.

 The structure of the eLearning modules allows you to choose how and when you complete the modules.
 A bookmark feature allows you to exit a module when needed and start again where you left off.

 On completion of the PEDS Foundation course participants will:

 The learning objectives of PEDS Advanced Practice aim to increase practitioners’ PEDS skills through:

 PEDS Advanced Practice could be undertaken in small groups over several weeks, with learners completing sections of the course individually before reforming for group discussion and reflection.